Critical Dynamics of Superfluids: Keldysh-Schwinger effective theory

 where $B^\perp_\mu=P_\mu{} ^\nu B_\nu$ and $P^{\mu\nu}=g^{\mu\nu}+u^\mu u^\nu$ is the projection operator normal to $u^\mu$.
 For later convenience, let us also introduce the thermodynamic quantities $\tau\equiv \ln\left( \beta/\beta_0\right)$ for a constant $\beta_0$ and $\hat{\mu}\equiv \beta\,\mu$.

-Finally, given any discrete symmetry generator $\Theta$, our effective action must be invariant under a corresponding dynamical KMS transformation.
+Finally, given an antiunitary discrete symmetry generator $\Theta$, our effective action must be invariant under a corresponding dynamical KMS transformation.
 In our case, we will take $\Theta=\mathcal{P}\,\mathcal{T}$ to be a combination of parity and time reversal.
-Given this choice, the dynamical KMS transformation rules read,
+Given this choice, the dynamical KMS transformation rules read\footnote{These transformations are correct in the \emph{exact} classical limit $\hbar\to 0$ \cite{Liu:2018kfw}.
+Including $\mathcal{O}(\hbar)$ corrections would bring additional terms, with more $\mathcal{L}_{\beta^\rho}$ derivatives, in the transformation laws.}

 with $\mathcal{L}_{\beta^\rho}$ being the Lie derivative along $\beta^\mu=\beta\, u^\mu$.

 In the Keldysh-Schwinger framework, a natural expansion scheme for $\mathcal{L}_{EFT}$ is in terms of the number of $a$-fields that appear in each term.
 Schematically, we can think of organising our effective Lagrangian according to, $\mathcal{L}_{EFT}=\mathcal{O}(a)+ \mathcal{O}(a^2)+\cdots$, where we have exploited that the first of the unitarity constraints \eqref{eq:unitarity} requires the absence of $\mathcal{O}(a^0)$ terms.
 Moreover, the KMS transformation rules \eqref{eq:KMS} (almost) preserve the total number of derivatives and $a$-fields.
 We say almost since the KMS rule for $C_{a\mu}$ can be written as $\tilde{C}_{a\mu}(-x)=C_{a\mu}(x)+i\beta^\nu F_{\nu \mu}+i \nabla_\mu \hat{\mu}$, and as we mentioned below \eqref{eq:chem_trans}, $F_{\mu\nu}$ contains $\mathcal{O}(\partial)$ terms, but also the term $\nabla_\mu B_\nu^{\perp}-\nabla_\nu B_\mu^\perp$, which within our counting is considered $\mathcal{O}(\partial^2).$ Based on this observation, one expands the effective Lagrangian as